psyomn/notes/languages/java/java-basics.markdown

 which you do not care how things are implemented on the other side - but you know what the output is.

 ### Why Private Visibility

+To the users of some component in your software, expressed as a class, you want to publicize methods which are relevant to the problem that user of the class wants to solve.
+For instance, take the example of our previous example of the `Sphere`.
+Our user would only care about the particular function that returns the _color_ of the `Sphere`, or the _area_.
+In the inside of the class, we might split into different functions different procedures we need to do until we reach our final answer.
+For example the `getColor()` method might call other functions to finally return the color to the user, and these functions could be of no particular interest to the user.

+For a more concrete example, let us consider the case that `getColor()` should return the color label as a string, but all the letters should be in capitals.
+Inside the Sphere class we would have a function called `capitalize`, which would capitalize strings.
+The user would not care about such a thing, but the functionality in the class, would require such an operation.
+Using `private` visibility we are able to hide this information such that the user of the `Sphere` class would not know of such functionality.

+A more realistic example would be if the `getArea()` functionality required more complex calculations which could be split up into smaller units, allowing for different optimizations to be made.
+The user of the class is interested in knowing about the `getArea()` operation, regardless of the implementation.

+### Protected Visibility

+Protected visibility is something we will cover once we cover an advanced topic later on.
+For now it is sufficient to know that the visibilities which exist
+are:

+* Public visibility

+* Private visibility

+* Protected visibility

 ## Creating a Small Application